BREAKING NEWS: Payroll Employment Increases by 263,000 in April

 Employment data from the ADP Research Institute and Moody's Analytics showed 275,000 jobs added in April, one of the highest single-month totals over the last two years.

-As part of TABS’ January 2019 Service List Agreement, we advised clients that we would “assist your Company …and make sure that appropriate tax forms and notices are sent to all employees.”
+As part of TABS’ January 2019 Service and Price List Agreement, we advised clients that take our Payroll Support and Maintenance service that we would “assist your Company …and make sure that appropriate tax forms and notices are sent to all employees.”

 Confirming this commitment, TABS, over the course of the past few months, has conducted in-depth research of the innumerable federal, state and local jurisdiction’s “Employee-Friendly” laws and regulations which have been enacted in recent times throughout the United States.